imzqqq/chat/website/spec/content/_index.md

 ### Legacy versioning

-Prior to this system, the different APIs of Chat were versioned individually.
+Prior to this system, the different APIs of Matrix were versioned individually.
 This is no longer possible with the new specification versioning approach.

 For historical reference, the APIs were versioned as `rX.Y.Z` where `X` roughly represents a breaking change, `Y` a backwards-compatible change, and `Z` a patch or insignificant alteration to the API.

-`v1.0` of Chat was released on June 10th, 2019 with the following API
+`v1.0` of Matrix was released on June 10th, 2019 with the following API
 versions:

 | API/Specification       | Version |